If you don’t know where to stay in Vancouver you’re not alone.

 Greenpeace was founded in a house in Kits, Ryan Reynolds was raised here, and Lulu Lemon’s Chip Wilson made the area famous almost 50 years later.

-Many parts of it are right over Burrard Bridge on the other side of downtown, making it as central as possible for not being in the core.
+Many parts of it are right over Burrard Bridge on the other side of downtown Vancouver, making it as central as possible for not being in the core.

 The mountain views from most areas are outstanding.

-It’s just a quick $10.00 taxi to the chaos of downtown.
+It’s just a quick $10.00 taxi to the chaos of the downtown core.